LuukvE/Luuk-Accounts/README.md

 // Each endpoint first finds a non-expired session, if not found return not signed in error
 // Find thisUser related to the session, if not found return not signed in error
 // Find all permissions thisUser has
-// Find all ownerGroups that have an owner permission that is part of thisUser permissions
+// Find all ownerGroups that have an owner permission that is part of thisUser permissions and their children

 // POST /load
 const load = (cookie: string) => LoadResponse {
-  // Find all users part of ownerGroups
+  // Find all users part of ownerGroups or their children
   // return response
 };